 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Osteosarcoma in Childhood and Adolescence.
 Use the menu to see other pages.
 Think of that menu as a roadmap to this complete guide.

 Sarcoma is cancer that develops in the tissues that support and connect parts of the body.
 These include bone, fat, muscle, and soft tissue.
 Cancer begins when healthy cells change and grow out of control.
 They form a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant.
 This means that it can spread to other parts of the body, called metastasis.
-A benign tumor means the tumor will not spread.
+A benign tumor means the tumor is unlikely to spread.